slipke/csm_ss15_sem_team_vagrant/README.md

 @@@ WIP @@@

 * Why this project?
+    It is intended for people who cant use a chef server or dont want or its not worth to set one up. easy and works out of the box after installing chef-client/chef-server
+    Simple modules made it easy to setup a basic box. reusable modules for students and small not long lasting projects. just a minimal setup
 * How to use this project? `git clone ...`
 * Install vagrant (Link to vagrant.md)
 * Setup chef (Link to chef.md)